PRE-CONVENTION ELECTIVES – JUNE 27 at 1:30PM

 Missions Issues in the World

-Join Global Strategy and their guest speaker in this session about missions issues in the world and how our movement can continue to be on the cutting edge of global work.
+Join Global Strategy and guest speakers in this session about missions issues in the world (ranging from natural disaster and religious violence, to poverty and immigration) and how our movement can continue to be on the cutting edge of global work.